From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems: Introduction

 \section{Introduction}

 Assortment optimization is a fundamental problem in revenue management with broad applications across various industries, including airline, hospitality, retailing, and online advertisement.
 The objective is to select a subset of substitutable products in order to maximize the expected revenue.
 In practice, there are often constraints on the set of products that can be selected.
 For example, given a query keyword, an e-commerce platform needs to choose a subset of substitutable products to display on the user interface with limited space.
-In some other cases, a product can be chosen only if another product is chosen.
-The assortment optimization problem is usually computationally intractable due to its combinatorial and non-linear nature.
-For instance, \cite{bront2009column} show that the unconstrained assortment problem under the mixed multinomial logit model is NP-hard even when there are only two customer types, and \cite{desir2022capacitated} demonstrate that the assortment problem under the multinomial logit model is NP-hard when there exists a capacity constraint.
-However, real-world applications often require frequently solving (personalized) assortment problems in response to customer queries (see, e.g., \citealt{golrezaei2014real}, \citealt{agrawal2019mnl}, and \citealt{li2025online}).
-For instance, Amazon processes approximately 850 customer queries per second (\citealt{statista2025visit}), implying that each assortment problem needs to be solved in milliseconds.
-Therefore, developing fast and reliable algorithms for assortment optimization is of paramount importance for practical deployment.
+In some other cases, a product can be displayed only if another product is displayed.
+The assortment optimization problem is usually computationally challenging due to its combinatorial and non-linear nature.
+For instance, \cite{rusmevichientong2014assortment} show that the unconstrained assortment problem under the mixed multinomial logit model is NP-hard even when there are only two customer types, and \cite{desir2022capacitated} demonstrate that the assortment problem under the multinomial logit model is NP-hard when there exists a capacity constraint.
+However, real-world applications often require frequently solving (personalized) assortment problems in response to customer visits.
+For instance, in order to determine personalized product recommendations for each customer visit, Alibaba needs to solve more than 25 million constrained assortment optimization problems per week (\citealt{feldman2022customer}), implying that each assortment problem needs to be solved in seconds.
+Therefore, developing fast and reliable algorithms for assortment optimization is of paramount importance for practical deployment, e.g., deriving high-quality solutions within seconds.

+In recent years, neural networks have demonstrated remarkable success across a variety of combinatorial optimization problems, including scheduling (\citealt{khalil2016learning}), vehicle routing (\citealt{nazari2018reinforcement}), and matching (\citealt{li2019graph}).
+Motivated by these advances, we investigate how neural networks can be leveraged to efficiently solve \emph{constrained assortment optimization} problems.
+We focus on practical settings in which a platform repeatedly solves numerous assortment problems with similar parameter structures—for example, instances drawn from a common distribution or within specific parameter ranges.
+In such cases, a latent mapping exists between problem parameters and optimal assortments, and solving each instance from scratch becomes computationally inefficient.
+The key idea of our approach is to use neural networks to learn this mapping from data and to design efficient, high-performing policies that exploit the network's output.